 Figure 1.0-1 shows the Regional Location of the Plan Area and Figure 1.0-2 shows the Master Development Plan (reference Appendix A for the Master Site Plan).
 Table 1.0-1 shows the Master Development Plan tabulations.
-The multi-family portion of the plan will contain an asissted living facility.
+The multi-family portion of the plan is conceptual.